-Advanced Topics in Spanish

-(AT Spanish Language and AT Spanish Literature and Culture)
+Advanced Topics in Spanish (AT Spanish Language, AT Spanish Literature and Culture.
+Beginning in 2022-23, the AT Spanish courses are AT Spanish I: Human Rights and AT Spanish II: Literature and Culture)

-AT Spanish Language is a course in which students work to expand, refine, and put to use their advanced Spanish language skills through the study of a series of thematic units exploring the issues, ideas, and attitudes most compelling to contemporary Spanish speakers in today's world.
+AT Spanish Language and Culture (replaced by AT Spanish I: Human Rights moving forward) is a course in which students work to expand, refine, and put to use their advanced Spanish language skills through the study of a series of thematic units exploring the issues, ideas, and attitudes most compelling to contemporary Spanish speakers in today's world.
 Working with an array of authentic texts, audio, and other materials, students will focus on reading critically, investigating and questioning historical context, author bias, influences, and tone when tackling readings of various types.
-In addition, students will work extensively on writing essays that incorporate elements from multiple sources to support an original thesis.
-AT Spanish Literature and Culture introduces students to texts such as short stories, novels, poetry, and essays from across the Spanish-speaking world, with a special emphasis on Latin America.
+AT Spanish Literature and Culture (replaced by AT Spanish II: Literature and Culture moving forward) introduces students to texts such as short stories, novels. poetry, and essays from across the Spanish-speaking world, with a special emphasis on Latin America.
 Literature is examined within the context of its time and place, as students reflect on the many voices and cultures present in the readings.
 The course includes a strong focus on cultural connections and comparisons, including exploration of various media such as art, film, articles, and literary criticism.
 Both courses are conducted entirely in Spanish.

-Advanced Topics in Statistics
+Advanced Topics in Statistics (AT Statistics)

-(AT Statistics)

 Students will learn how to understand the data and statistics that are pervasive in the world today and to draw their own conclusions.
-By examining how data and statistics are gathered, how they are analyzed, and what conclusions can and should be made, students will become statistically literate.
+By examining how data and statistics are gathered, how they are analyzed and what conclusions can and should be made, students will become statistically literate.
 Students will dissect headlines touting recommendations based on research and dig deeper with careful readings of scientific studies.
 Students will also study the designs of classic experiments from the field of psychology and behavioral economics, and will design and implement their own statistical studies and experiments.

-Advanced Topics in Studio Art

-(AT Studio Art)
+Advanced Topics in Studio Art (AT Studio Art)

 With an emphasis on painting, printmaking, mixed media, and drawing, this course encourages students to discover, develop, and push their creativity.
 Students will create a portfolio that will place a strong focus on the development of personal voice and encourage creative thinking and problem solving.
-Using New York City galleries and museums to inspire their own work, students will learn to be self-reflective and make connections with larger audiences.
+Using New York City galleries and museums to inspire their own work, students will learn to be self-reflective and make connection with larger audiences.